DaveRoppo/Cyber-Security/Python/Keylogger/README.md

+* Disclaimer: This script is for educational purposes only *

 ## What is a keylogger?

 Simply put, a key logger is a software that is designed to log key strokes.
 The program may be designed to send the recorded keystrokes to an attacker or just log them to a server.